-The Sun Ray Connector uses the PC/SC SRCOM bypass, based on the PC/SC framework,1 to allow applications on the Windows Terminal Server to access information from smart cards inserted in the Sun Ray DTU.
-Typically, this feature might be used to provide two-factor authentication using digital certificates, or to permit the use of electronic signatures or other information stored on a smart card.
+The Sun Ray Connector uses the PC/SC SRCOM bypass, based on the PC/SC framework, to allow applications on the Windows Terminal Server to access smart cards inserted in the Sun Ray DTU.
+Typically, this feature is used to provide two-factor authentication with digital certificates, or to permit the use of electronic signatures or other information stored on a smart card.
+See "Smart Cards" on page 19.